junghan0611/spacemacs/doc/VIMUSERS.md

 ```

 This is just a very basic overview of `use-package`.
 There are many
-other ways to control how a package loads using it that aren\'t covered
+other ways to control how a package loads using it that aren't covered
 here.

 Uninstalling a package